-Wind and solar are renewable energy sources which are zero emission energy sources; however they are also intermittent and variable.
-Nuclear, is also a *”zero” emission energy source; however nuclear continuously generates energy, representing a reliable energy source with the highest capacity factor of any energy source.
-Nuclear power is somewhat clean (see the notes about toxic waste generated by nuclear power plants below), and is becoming much safer (see the notes about Gen IV nuclear below).
-Nuclear energy, though NOT a renewable energy source, represents a much more concentrated source of energy than fossil fuels or renewables (a pound of nuclear fuel holds 1 million times more potential for energy production than a pound of fossil fuels, and fossil fuels have a higher energy density than renewables, so nuclear has the highest energy density of any energy source).
+However, unlike wind and solar, nuclear continuously generates energy, representing reliable energy with the highest capacity factor of any energy source.
+A pound of nuclear fuel holds 1 million times more potential for energy production than a pound of fossil fuels, and fossil fuels have a higher energy density than renewables, so nuclear has the highest energy density of any energy source.

-Nuclear energy has a significantly higher energy production capacity than other energy sources, especially considering that only a relatively small quantity of the fuel (uranium mostly, thorium for future consideration in Gen III, IV plants) is required for nuclear power plants.
-A small amount of a fossil fuel, say 1 kg of coal, can only keep a light bulb lit for a few days; while the same quantity of fuel from a nuclear energy source will keep the same bulb lit for well over 100 years.
-Nuclear does this without any CO2, or most other GHG emissions, from the power plant.
+Nuclear energy has a significantly higher energy production capacity than other energy sources.
+This is especially true considering that only a relatively small quantity of nuclear fuel (uranium currently, thorium for future consideration in Gen III, IV plants - see below) is required for nuclear power plants.
+A small amount of fossil fuel, say 1 kg of coal, can only keep a light bulb lit for a few days; while the same quantity of fuel from a nuclear energy source will keep the same bulb lit for well over 100 years.
+Nuclear does this without any CO2, or most other GHG emissions, generated from the power plant.

 Summation of the global need for nuclear energy